Computing fault-tolerant metric dimension of graphs using their primary subgraphs: Main results

 \section{Main results}

-To establish a foundation for our discussion, we first derive a lower bound for the FTMD of graphs formed from primary subgraphs in a general setting.
+To establish a foundation for our discussion, we first derive a bound for the FTMD of $G$ formed by the point-attaching process.
 In this case, no specific rule governs the construction process through point-attaching, making the analysis more intricate.
-Since these constructions rely on the attachment vertices of the primary subgraphs, they present additional challenges in determining their FTMD.
+Since these constructions rely on the attachment process, they present additional challenges in determining their FTMD.
 To address this complexity, we introduce an additional parameter that directly pertains to the FTMD of graphs derived from primary subgraphs.
-The precise definition of this parameter is given below.